Kenyon College has retained Helbling to conduct an executive search to secure a Director of Facility Operations.

 - Review preventive maintenance program and update as needed to ensure building systems and operational procedures are appropriate.

-- Coordinate and collaborate with the Construction Project Manager to ensure new construction, major renovation projects, and other projects assigned to the CPM are completed effectively.
+- Coordinate and collaborate with the Director of Project Planning and Management and VP-FPS to ensure new construction, major renovation projects, and other projects are completed effectively.

-- Coordinate purchase of necessary supplies, equipment, and services from appropriate sources and maintains inventory control of central storage.
+- Coordinate purchase of necessary supplies, equipment, and services from appropriate sources and maintain inventory control of central storage.

 - Assist Director of Campus Safety in the maintenance of adequate fire, security, insurance, health, and other related campus programs.